What You Are Building

 The normal way to build this is to assemble three mature, independent subsystems, each of which is good at its own job.

 For identity, you reach for public-key infrastructure: enroll each device with a certificate authority, issue it a credential, and check the signature on each message.
 PKI is a well-understood, widely deployed standard, and for many systems it is exactly right.
-Its structural cost here is that it authenticates a credential, not the ongoing genuineness of a device.
-A valid credential that has been stolen still validates, and enrollment assumes each device can reach an enrollment server before it operates.
+Its subject is the credential: a credential validates on its own terms, and enrollment is organized around each device reaching an enrollment server before it operates.
+The disclosed approach instead evaluates the ongoing operational continuity of the device itself.

 For policy, you reach for an authorization engine: a rules service that returns permit or deny for a given principal and action.
 This too is standard and useful.
-Its structural limit is that the decision is typically binary and evaluated against a single dimension at a time, and it usually treats the caller's identity as an already-settled fact handed to it by a separate layer.
+Its decision is typically binary and evaluated against one dimension at a time, and the caller's identity arrives as an already-settled fact from a separate layer.
+The disclosed evaluator instead takes identity evidence as one of several inputs judged together.

 For audit, you reach for logging: emit an event to a log store on every significant action.
 Logging is essential.
-Its structural limit is that logs are written after decisions and reference identity and policy by copied-over identifiers, so reconstructing a full decision chain means correlating three separate systems that were never designed to compose.
+Logs are written after decisions and reference identity and policy by duplicated identifiers, so a full decision chain is reconstructed by correlating systems that were designed independently.
+The disclosed lineage field instead travels inside the action record.

 The Architecture

 The disclosed approach closes the seams by making governance a single composed chain imposed on every governed mutation, rather than three subsystems consulted independently.
-Per the filed specification, the chain has five properties, and an action is only permitted when every property validates end to end.
+Per the filed specification, the chain has five properties, and the disclosure describes an action proceeding when every property validates end to end.

 1. Authority-credentialed observation.
 Every input is a governed observation, not raw telemetry.
 Per the spec, a governed observation carries, at minimum, an authority-credential field, a device-identity field, spatial and temporal references, a time-to-live, a payload, and a lineage field.
 The authority credential is evaluated against a governance-configurable authority taxonomy that carries hierarchical trust semantics, not a binary valid-or-invalid flag.
 The taxonomy supports dynamic escalation and de-escalation, where an entity is temporarily elevated under policy-defined conditions with a maximum duration and scope, and every escalation is itself recorded.